andromeda-51/andromeda-51/README.md

 - **[godaddy_ddns](https://github.com/michaelf97/godaddy_ddns)**: A Python script tailored for those using Godaddy's DNS.
 Ideal when hosting resources behind ISP-provided routers with dynamic IPs, this program automatically updates the domain's A record every hour.

+## Other Projects

+- **[jlox](https://github.com/michaelf97/jlox)**: My personal endeavor into crafting a custom interpreter, initially developed in Java.
+I have future aspirations to reimagine it in Rust. (rlox)
 ---

 Thank you for stopping by!
 Collaboration and knowledge-sharing are at the heart of the open-source community.
 Let's learn and grow together.